grafana/grafana/docs/sources/developers/plugins/add-distributed-tracing-for-backend-plugins.md

 ## Implementing tracing in your plugin

-> **Note:** Make sure you are using at least grafana-plugins-sdk-go v0.157.0.
+> **Note:** Make sure you are using at least grafana-plugin-sdk-go v0.157.0.
 You can update with `go get -u github.com/grafana/grafana-plugin-sdk-go`.

-When OpenTelemetry tracing is enabled on the main Grafana instance and tracing is enabeld for a plugin, the Opentelemetry endpoint address and propagation format will be passed to the plugin during startup, which will be used to configure a global tracer.
+When OpenTelemetry tracing is enabled on the main Grafana instance and tracing is enabeld for a plugin, the OpenTelemetry endpoint address and propagation format will be passed to the plugin during startup, which will be used to configure a global tracer.

 <ol>